westial/karatemeter/README.md

 ![Light](doc/img/chargerlight.jpg)

-Follow the next steps of the picture to replace or remove the battery.
+The following pictures is the sequence steps to remove the battery.
 The battery is surrounded by a thin plastic band to make extraction easier.
-The grey cover of the first picture is required to avoid shorting the display module and the microcontroller one.
+The grey cover tape of the first picture is absolutely required to avoid shorting the display module and the microcontroller one.

-NEVER PUT THE NEGATIVE POLE IN THE POSITIVE PLACE OR POSITIVE IN NEGATIVE ONE.

 ![Replacing](doc/img/replacebattery.png)

-If the battery level gets 0% the display turns off and a red light turns on with a beep on intervals of 10 seconds.
+If the battery level gets 0% the display turns off, and a red light on the right corner of the Control Box interface turns on while a beep sound at intervals of several seconds.

 ![Sensor](doc/img/lowbattery.jpg)

-It is very important to turn off the Karatemeter when it is not in use.
+It is very important to turn off the Karatemeter when it is not in use, and if the Karatemeter is not used regularly is totally recommended removing the battery to safely store it.

 #### Sensor ####

 ![Sensor](doc/img/sensor.jpg)

 The high-g accelerometer sensor remains inside a protection shield attached on a long hard wristband with Velcro closure.
-It can be tied on an arm, a leg and on a target as wide as the band reaches.
+It can be tied around an arm, a leg and on a target as wide as the band reaches.

 #### Wire ####